 The International Studies Association (ISA) was founded in 1959 to promote research and education in international affairs and to give American scholars and practitioners interested in international studies a regional base for developing and sharing research.
 For more than half a century, ISA has been fulfilling and expanding this mandate.
 Under the aegis of the ISA Constitution and the leadership of Past ISA Presidents and Executive Directors, ISA has grown exponentially to bridge national and geographic boundaries and build a truly global community of scholars and practitioners.

-The Association’s Executive Offices have previously followed the Executive Directors and have been headquartered at the University of Denver, the University of Minnesota, the University of South Carolina, and Brigham Young University.
-Currently, the Executive Offices are headquartered at the University of Arizona under the Executive Directorship of Thomas Volgy.
-They have been in residence in Arizona since Professor Volgy's appointment in 1995.
+The Association’s Executive Offices have previously followed the Executive Directors and have been headquartered at the University of Denver, the University of Minnesota, the University of South Carolina, Brigham Young University, and the University of Arizona.
+Currently, the Executive Offices are headquartered at the University of Connecticut under the Executive Directorship of Mark A. Boyer.
+They have been in residence in Connecticut since Professor Boyer's appointment in 2015.

 The fact that ISA was a west coast organization is not irrelevant to its intellectual development.
 Accessibility to the East and Washington where most political scientists lived physically or intellectually made a regional alternative attractive.
 Official statements asserted ISA to be a group of scholars and practitioners; the scholars were to be interdisciplinary, to distinguish it from political science and the practitioners were to governmental officials residing in the U.S. and the UN.